Inclusion and Diversity at CCI

 Increasing diversity in the cybersecurity field is a foundational part of CCI’s mission of workforce development.

-The Bureau of Labor Statistics projects a job growth rate of 35 percent from 2021 to 2031, or about 19,500 new positions each year.
+The Bureau of Labor Statistics projects a job growth rate of 33 percent from 2023 to 2033, or about 59,100 new positions.

 Boosting the members of underrepresented groups in the field will fill a need in both Virginia and the nation, while also providing these populations with job opportunities for high-paying positions.